-Folks, you simply must approach the internet with skepticism.
+Approach the internet with skepticism.
 It’s chock full of misinformation, and a lot of it shows up in your email inbox.

 How do you tell if it’s legit?

-Snopes.com, my favorite all-around urban legend site.
+- Snopes.com, my favorite all-around urban legend site.

-FaceCrooks for Facebook related hoaxes and scams.
+- FaceCrooks for Facebook-related hoaxes and scams.

-The Spam Primer, which goes into this topic in more details.
+- The Spam Primer, which goes into this topic in more details.
 Let’s face it, ultimately you are sending spam when you forward urban legends.